Confidential: Understanding Privacy, Trust, and Spiritual Transparency

 There is a right time and setting for confessing our sin (not that of others).
 Firstly this must always be in private to God, "He who conceals his sin does not prosper, but whoever confesses and renounces them finds mercy" (Prov 28:13; 1 Pet 2:16; 1 Jn 1:9).
 Then it may be right to do so before our fellow believers who can pray and support us, "Confess your sins to each other and pray for each other so that you may be healed" (Jas 5:16).
 Some aspects of our lives are best dealt with only between God and us.

 We are not to keep our Christian life a secret, but live out our faith and speak about our relationship with the Lord as appropriate, "telling what great things the Lord has done for you" (Mt 5:14-16; Mk 5:19).
-Jesus said we are not to draw attention to our spirituality by publicising our "acts of righteousness", praying in public and fasting.
-While are to engage in these spiritual disciplines, it must be with the right motives of doing it as unto the Lord and not letting our left hand know what our right hand is doing (Mt 6:1-18, 25:40; Col 3:23).
+Jesus said we are not to draw attention to our spirituality by publicizing our "acts of righteousness," praying in public and fasting.
+While we are to engage in these spiritual disciplines, it must be with the right motives of doing it as unto the Lord and not letting our left hand know what our right hand is doing (Mt 6:1-18, 25:40; Col 3:23).

 Samson failed to keep the reason for his immense strength confidential, but under pressure from his wife divulged this and she told his enemies who took advantage of him (Jdg 16:16-21).